-From version 4.03 onwards, buttons can be linked to the keyboard.
-However, any keys that are associated with buttons become the exclusive property of the toolbar when it is active and waiting for a button press.
-If you associate the A key with a button, each time you press that key, the button will be pressed, even if the text caret is in a text window.
+Buttons can be linked to the keyboard.
+However, any keys linked to buttons belong to the toolbar when it is active and waiting for a button press.
+If you link the A key to a button, each time you press A, the button is pressed, even if the text caret is in a text window.